glnds/masl/README.md

 ### Configuration

 All configuration is done using a ```masl.toml``` file in your user's home directory.
-The minimal configuraton should look like this:
+The minimal configuration should look like this:
 ```

 BaseURL = 'https://api.eu.onelogin.com/'